Cello: History

 The violin family, including cello-sized instruments, emerged c.
 1500 as a family of instruments distinct from the viola da gamba family.
-The earliest depictions of the violin family, from northern Italy c.
+The earliest depictions of the violin family, from Italy c.
 1530, show three sizes of instruments, roughly corresponding to what we now call violins, violas, and cellos.
 Contrary to a popular misconception, the cello did not evolve from the viola da gamba, but existed alongside it for about two and a half centuries.
 The violin family is also known as the viola da braccio (meaning viola for the arm) family, a reference to the primary way the members of the family are held.
 This is to distinguish it from the viola da gamba (meaning viola for the leg) family, in which all the members are all held with the legs.
 The likely predecessors of the violin family include the lira da braccio and the rebec.
 The earliest surviving cellos are made by Andrea Amati, the first known member of the celebrated Amati family of luthiers.

-The direct ancestor to the violoncello was the bass violin.
-Monteverdi referred to the instrument as "basso de viola da braccio" in Orfeo (1607).
+The direct ancestor to the violoncello was the bass violin.[unt. library] Monteverdi referred to the instrument as "basso de viola da braccio" in Orfeo (1607).
 Although the first bass violin, possibly invented as early as 1538, was most likely inspired by the viol, it was created to be used in consort with the violin.
 The bass violin was actually often referred to as a "violone", or "large viola", as were the viols of the same period.
 Instruments that share features with both the bass violin and the viola da gamba appear in Italian art of the early 16th century.